ridhodwid/gee-atmcorr-S2/README.md

 ____
+### Notes from the author
-# !
+> # !
-## This repo is no longer under development
+> ## This repo is no longer under development
-and is probably broken given the pace of the Google Earth Engine team.
-I am now the CEO of [Earthscope](https://earthscope.io), a startup company from [Entrepreneur First](https://joinef.com), so have no time to squash any bugs that I introduced (sorry) or that have since appeared...
+> and is probably broken given the pace of the Google Earth Engine team.
+I am now the CEO of [Earthscope](https://earthscope.io), > a startup company from [Entrepreneur First](https://joinef.com), so have no time to squash any bugs that I introduced (sorry) or > that have since appeared...

-The rest of the repo is 'as was', use at your own peril.
+> The rest of the repo is 'as was', use at your own peril.
 ____